Analyzing your prompt, please hold on...

 }

-in the case that publishing a Blazor WebAssembly project which targets to net8.0 with .NET 9.0 SDK(.NET 9.0 SDK is installed and .NET 8.0 SDK is uninstalled if you upgraded Visual Studio to the version v17.12.x).
-For more info, check the link: https://github.com/dotnet/runtime/issues/109951.
+Currently (Jan 2025) there is a known issue with dotnet when publishing a Blazor WebAssembly project that targets net8.0 using the .NET 9.0 SDK (the .NET 9.0 SDK is installed and the .NET 8.0 SDK is uninstalled if you upgraded Visual Studio to version v17.12.x).
+For more info, see the link: https://github.com/dotnet/runtime/issues/109951.

 System.PlatformNotSupportedException: PlatformNotSupported_HybridGlobalization, HashCode